yemoalakija/Blog/README.md

 ### Automated Testing

 Some automated testing has been done during this project.
-Due to prioritization of other tasks I only could provide 34% coverage.
+Due to prioritization of other tasks I only could provide 30% coverage.
 See screenshot below.
-Automated tests can be run by typing the command - *python manage.py test*
+Automated tests can be run by typing the command - *`python manage.py test`*

 <details><summary><b>Automated Testing</b></summary>